US STOCKS-Wall St falls on McDonald's miss, more pain in Spain

 By Chuck Mikolajczak

-NEW YORK, July 23 U.S. stocks dropped on Monday as McDonald's quarterly earnings missed expectations and the latest signs from Spain pointed to a euro-zone debt crisis that offers little hope of turning around.
+NEW YORK, July 23 U.S. stocks dropped on Monday as McDonald's quarterly earnings missed expectations and the latest signs from Spain pointed to a euro-zone debt crisis that keeps getting worse.

-Earnings from McDonald's Corp were the latest casualty among large multinational companies after the world's biggest hamburger chain posted lower-than-expected profit, citing a slower global economy and a stronger dollar.
-McDonald's stock slid 3 percent to $88.87.
+Earnings from McDonald's Corp became the latest casualty among large multinational companies after the world's biggest hamburger chain posted lower-than-expected profit, citing a slower global economy and a stronger dollar.
+McDonald's stock slid 3.2 percent to $88.68.
 It was the biggest drag on the Dow.

 The high-profile earnings disappointments have taken a toll on third-quarter estimates.
 Third-quarter S&P 500 earnings growth is now expected to come in at 0.9 percent, down from 3.1 percent at the beginning of the month.